Is Your e-Mail Address Hurting Your Job Search?

 The first task of an employer sifting through hundreds of resumes/applications is to eliminate all but the most promising.
 They look for obvious qualifications like experience, education, critical skills but they also look for clues to cultural fit, maturity, professionalism, and social awareness.

-While most of us understand that email addresses like "hot_babe," studly_guy," "hard_drinkin_redneck" etc., do not belong on a resume or job application. , in my work with job-seeking Veterans, I have come to believe that there are more subtle email addresses that can hurt the job hunt.
-Here are specific recommendations for professional email addresses.
-These are emails addresses that are
+While most of us understand that email addresses like "hot_babe," studly_guy," "hard_drinkin_redneck" etc., do not belong on a resume or job application, in my work with job-seeking Veterans, I have come across to several examples of addresses that can hurt the job hunt.

 All of the recommendations listed above are pretty common sense, but there are two that can touch upon cherished beliefs.